Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Ear Spring

-From heart to ear shapes, the Upper Geyser Basin is clearly desperate for human attention and visits.
+From heart to ear shapes, the Upper Geyser Basin is desperate for human attention.
 Ear Spring that resemblances a rather big human ear is an extremely hot pool, which temperature reaches 205 degrees Fahrenheit.
-Ever-present bubbles attest to the dangerous side of the visually appealing hydrothermal feature.
-Pictures usually do a great job at capturing these boiling globules.
-Videos, however, make the spring even more lively.

 Solitary Geyser

 Solitary Geyser likes solitude.
-Hidden along the side-trail to Observation Point, it was originally known as Solitary Spring.
+Hidden along the side trail to Observation Point, it was originally known as Solitary Spring.
 Recent eruptions, which occur every 4 to 8 minutes, however, have proved it wrong.
-Moreover, they are one of the main reasons to visit this secluded area of Upper Geyser Basin.
 The geyser shoots water up to 6 feet into the air.
 The incredible show can be see from the boardwalk.

 Visit Upper Geyser Basin - Roads and Destinations